5 ingredients for getting children to help tidy

 For some families, it works better to have one time a day when the whole family cleans up for a certain period of time.
 I know one family who sets a timer for 15 minutes every night before dinner and spends the time cleaning and tidying up their home.
 I know another family who has a “dance party” after dinner each night, cranking up the music and cleaning together.

 Regardless of the rhythm you create, try to have clean-up time at a predictable and consistent time during your day and/or week.
-If you are new at rhythm, you can learn more about rhythm in my rhythm series (first post here and all available here on my blog).

 Simplify your environment and have places for things to live.